 - 1. Program its address value register with the address of the data access to be watchpointed. - 2.
 Program the address mask register to 0x00000000. - 3.
-Program the data value register only if you require a data-dependent watchpoint, that is, only if you need to match the actual data value read or written as well as the address.
-If the data value is irrelevant, program the data mask register to 0xFFFFFFFF, all bits set to 1.
-Otherwise program the data mask register to 0x00000000. - 4.
-Program the control value register with nOPC = 1, nRW = 0 for a read, or nRW = 1 for a write, MAS[1:0] with the value corresponding to the appropriate data size. - 5.
-Program the control mask register with nOPC = 0, nRW = 0, MAS[1:0] = 0 and all other bits to 1.
-You can set nRW, or MAS[1:0] to 1 when both reads and writes, or data size accesses are to be watchpointed respectively. - 6.
-If you wish to make the distinction between User and non-User mode data accesses, program the nTRANS bit in the control value and control mask registers accordingly. - 7.
+Program the data value register if you require a data-dependent watchpoint.
+(A data-dependent watchpoint is one that matches the data value read or written as well as the address.)
+Ensure that you clear all the bits in the data mask register.

+If the data value is not required, program the data mask register to 0xFFFFFFF (all bits set).

+- 4. Program the control value register as follows: - nOPC = 1 - $\mathbf{nRW} = 0$ for a read or $\mathbf{nRW} = 1$ for a write - program MAS[1:0] with the value corresponding to the appropriate data size. - 5.
+Program the control mask register as follows: - nOPC = 0 - nRW = 0

+- MAS[1:0] = 0 - all other bits set.

+You can set nRW, or MAS[1:0] when both reads and writes, or data size accesses are to be watchpointed respectively.

+- 6. If you wish to make the distinction between User and non-User mode data accesses, program the nTRANS bit in the control value and control mask registers accordingly. - 7.
 If required, program the EXTERN, RANGE, and CHAIN bits in the same way.

-Note The above are examples of how to program the watchpoint register to generate breakpoints and watchpoints.
+The above are examples of how to program the watchpoint register to generate breakpoints and watchpoints.
 Many other ways of programming the registers are possible.
 For instance, you can provide simple range breakpoints by setting one or more of the address mask bits.